Kubernetes - Static Pods

 How to check if a pod is a static pod?

-Checking the owner reference of a static pod using kubectl describe command should indicate that such a pod is not controlled by a ReplicaSet but rather from Node/controlplane.
+Checking the owner reference of a static pod using kubectl describe command should indicate that such a pod is not owned by a ReplicaSet but by Node.